Vardhan1303/Lidar_Radar/Task_1_Influence_of_Fog_on_the_Sensors/details.md

 This project provides an in-depth analysis of the topic **Influence of Fog on the Sensors**, conducted as part of the Master's program in Mechatronics at the University of Applied Sciences Ravensburg-Weingarten.
 The project evaluates the performance of three different sensors under varying atmospheric conditions (clear and foggy).

+---

 ### Sensors Used

 1. **Blickfeld Cube (Lidar)**: A high-resolution sensor designed for precision and reliability.
 2. **Velodyne Puck (Lidar)**: A robust sensor commonly used in automotive applications.
 3. **MMWAVCAS-RF-EVM Radar**: A radar system capable of operating effectively in adverse weather conditions.

+---

 ### Objectives

 1. Analyze the effect of fog on sensor performance.
 2. Compare sensor behavior in clear and foggy scenarios.
-3. Visualize the differences using RMS histograms.
+3. Visualize the differences using RMS histograms and fog condition photos.

+---

 ## Workflow

 ### Data Collection

 Sensor data was collected for both clear and foggy conditions.
+Additionally, photographs of clear and foggy test conditions were captured to provide visual context.
 The raw data files were provided in CSV format and organized into respective directories for each sensor.

+---

 ### Data Processing

-1. Merging of multiple CSV files for each sensor type.
+1. **Merging** multiple CSV files for each sensor type.
-2. Cleaning and preprocessing of data:
+2. **Cleaning and preprocessing** data:
    - Dropping irrelevant columns.
    - Calculating RMS values.
-3. Visualizing the processed data as histograms to observe distributions under different conditions.
+3. **Visualizing** the processed data as histograms to observe distributions under different conditions.

+---

 ### Analysis Methodology

 #### Root Mean Square (RMS) Calculation

 The RMS values were calculated for each row of data, representing the magnitude of the sensor readings:

 $$
 \text{RMS} = \sqrt{\sum_{i=1}^{n} x_i^2}